-We know that early experiences—and all experiences—matter and can impact how an individual relates to others and the world around them.
+We know that experiences matter and can impact how an individual relates to others and the world around them.
 We strive to create an inclusive environment where every student, staff member, and faculty member feels valued and has meaningful experiences that affirm and embrace their identities, perspectives, and cultural backgrounds.

 We’re committed to increasing equity and diversity in our undergraduate and graduate academic programs, within our faculty, and in our curriculum, research, and outreach.
-We’re dedicated to building a culture of excellence that’s grounded in principles of equity and social justice and that affirms and embraces the multiple identities, values, perspectives, knowledge and belief systems, and cultural practices of diverse individuals and communities.
+We’re dedicated to building a culture that’s grounded in principles of equity and social justice and that affirms and embraces the multiple identities, values, perspectives, knowledge, belief systems, and cultural practices of diverse individuals and communities.

 Diversity in Psychology Day 2019

 We’re committed to increasing diversity but recognize that we still have work to do.
-We’ve taken specific steps to support a culture of diversity and inclusion at ICD and in the psychological sciences at the University of Minnesota.
+We’ve taken specific steps to support a culture of diversity and inclusion at the Institute of Child Development (ICD) and in the psychological sciences at the University of Minnesota (U of M).

 Our Diversity, Equity, and Inclusion Committee provides guidance to the ICD Director, faculty, staff, and students on how to promote and sustain diversity, equity, and inclusion in our values, practices, policies, initiatives, and overall departmental climate.
-The committee considers ways to improve ICD's service to students from underrepresented groups, including ethnic and racial minorities, students who are first generation undergraduate and graduate students, those from the LGBTQIA community, and those who have physical and/or mental characteristics requiring additional support and consideration.
-The committee also considers ways to improve the inclusive and welcoming climate of the department to all its members, especially those from underrepresented groups.
+The committee considers ways to improve ICD's departmental climate and service to students from underrepresented groups, including ethnic and racial minorities, first generation undergraduate and graduate students, those from the LGBTQIA+ community, and those with disabilities.
 The committee meets in full or in subcommittees every two weeks and is made up of faculty, staff, and graduate students.

 We've partnered with the Department of Psychology and the Department of Educational Psychology to support underrepresented students in the psychological sciences.
-As part of "Tri-Psych," we strive to create welcoming, affirming, and inclusive spaces and seek to foster respectful exchanges of ideas.
-We also strive to advance research within topics focused on underrepresented minority groups while providing a nurturing environment for students to explore and thrive in their areas of interest.
+As part of "Tri-Psych," we strive to create welcoming, affirming, and inclusive spaces that invite respectful exchanges of ideas.
+We also strive to advance research within topics focused on underrepresented groups while providing a nurturing environment for students to explore and thrive in their areas of interest.
 Learn more

 Our anti-racism statement outlines our commitment to improving diversity, equity, and inclusion within the department and to contributing to a more just and equitable society.

-We're committed to serve, support, and partner with people and communities facing social, cultural, economic, physical, and attitudinal barriers to education and jobs, to promotion and advancement, and to the highest levels of achievement and success.
+We're committed to working with people and communities facing social, cultural, economic, physical, and attitudinal barriers to education and jobs, to promotion and advancement, and to the highest levels of achievement and success.
 We have a role in addressing fundamental issues of bias, discrimination, and exclusion.

-In this spirit, many of our faculty members conduct research that focuses on underrepresented populations and on identifying ways to eliminate barriers to success in school and in life.
+In this spirit, many of our faculty members and students conduct research that focuses on identifying ways to promote success in school and in life in underrepresented populations.
 We aim to contribute to solving our society’s most critical issues, such as building healthy relationships and healthy communities, closing the opportunity gap, combating adolescent substance abuse, charting brain growth and health, and globalization.